JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 #### Security

+- [ ] Add accounts
+- [ ] OAuth, MFA, local authentication are integrated on demand for enhanced security measures.
-- Files are encrypted by senders prior to upload, generating a unique decryption key.
+- [ ] Files are encrypted by senders prior to upload, generating a unique decryption key.
-- Receivers use this key to decrypt the file upon download.
+- [ ] Receivers use this key to decrypt the file upon download.
-- Embed keys directly within `magnet` links and `.Torrent` files for secure sharing.
+- [ ] Embed keys directly within `magnet` links and `.Torrent` files for secure sharing.
-- OAuth, MFA, local authentication are integrated on demand for enhanced security measures.
-- Time-based one-time password (TOTP) for key exchange.*
+- [ ] Time-based one-time password (TOTP) for key exchange.*

 > Features marked with an asterisk (*) require proof of concept to verify feasibility and may be subject to change.
 > Within the scope of the course, [WebToWeb](#introduction) will prioritize core features, with additional implementations as time allows.